Philippines: Visayas - February 2008

 For lack of whale shark, in Sogod Bay (Leyte), I fell back on the little people of the reef...
 And there's plenty to do and observe!

-I haven't written much since Leyte, where I started my trip to the Philippines (February 2008), due to the lack of an internet connection worthy of the name.
+I haven't written much since Leyte, where I started my trip to the Philippines (February 2008), because of the lack of a decent internet connection.
 But here I am now in Siquijor, where I write from Larena, the port and main city of the island.
-There is a relatively "high speed" internet center there that will allow me to send more pictures.
-Here are some pictures brought back from the reefs of Sogod Bay.
+There is a relatively "high speed" internet center which will allow me to send more pictures.
+Here are some pictures I brought back from the reefs of Sogod Bay.

-So I was on the island of Leyte, in Lungsodaan near the town of Padre Burgos, to dive into the bay of Sogod.
+So I was on the island of Leyte, in Lungsodaan near the town of Padre Burgos, to dive in the Sogod bay.
 On the spot, I opted for the nice little Sogod Bay Scuba Resort (SBSR)This is the first of a series of diving courses, created by two divers, an Englishman and an Australian, living in the Philippines: Ron Sparkes and Phil McGuire.

-Fortunately, there were plenty of other creatures in abundance to console me.
+Fortunately, there were plenty of other bugs to console me.

-On the "small" side, I also had a great time with nudibranchsThese small sea slugs are surprisingly colourful (they have their naked gills on their backs, hence their name).
+On the "small" side, I also enjoyed nudibranchsThese little sea slugs have amazing colors (they wear their gills naked on their back, hence their name).

 Here, nudibranchs are numerous, and their variety is spectacular...
 I photographed them endlessly!

 The sites of Leyte are splendid, the coral is remarkably preserved.
-At the moment, the visibility is not very good, which obliges us to concentrate on the "small" more than the "big".
-According to Ron, you have to come in the summer, in July for example, to hope to have a 20-30 meter visibility.
-But at that time, there are no whale sharks to pass...
+At the moment, the visibility is not so good, which forces us to concentrate on the "small" more than on the "big".
+According to Ron, you have to come in summer, in July for example, to hope to have a 20-30 meters visibility.
+But at this period, no whale sharks to pass...

-All the usual tropical wildlife is here in abundance.
-At Max Climates, the house-reef (the "house reef", i.e. the part of the reef just in front of the dive centre) is a real beauty.
-The site of Napantao, on the other side of the bay, just opposite, with two drop offs full of life, is my favourite, I think (sometimes the current is a bit treacherous, we are advised to be very careful, but the day I was there, nothing at all).
+All the usual tropical fauna is there, in abundance.
+Max Climates, the house-reef (the part of the reef just in front of the dive center) is beautiful.
+The site of Napantao, on the other side of the bay, just in front of the center, with two drop-offs full of life, is my favorite, I think (sometimes the current is a bit treacherous, we are advised to be very careful, but the day I was there, nothing at all).

 Leyte, land side

-I only stayed in Leyte for four days, and now I'm thinking that maybe I should have stayed a little longer.
+I stayed only four days in Leyte, and I think now that maybe I should have extended my stay a little bit.
 To do a few more dives and discover more of the surroundings.

-I did not find the time to push until Padre Burgos in a tricycle.
-I did not see anything at all Malitbog, city located about fifteen kilometers from where I was, where there is, if I believe my Lonely Planetone of the oldest churches in the area, built from dead coral.
+I only found the time to push to Padre Burgos on a tricycle.
+I didn't see anything at all of Malitbogcity located at about fifteen kilometers from where I was, where there is, if I believe my Lonely Planetone of the oldest churches in the area, built with dead coral.

 At the end of the beach that the Sogod Bay Scuba Resort share with the Peter's Dive Center (the first diving center to have opened in this place, I think, at least the best known), there is a handful of shanties, half wood, half metal, and a few houses along the road, which make up the village of Lungsodaan.

-I apply myself to articulate well.
+I try to answer by articulating well.
 Nothing works.
-"Corinne" always becomes "Cowine" or "Coquine".
-It works best when I claim to call myself "Corrina", as in the song ...
+"Corinne" systematically becomes "Cowine" or "Coquine".
+It works better when I pretend to be called "Corrina", like in the song...